iamvenkatgiri/static-website/README.md

 ### 5.Update the Route 53 records.

    a)Now, we have to create a record in the hosted zone created earlier.
-Select the Record type, A and turn on the Alias option.
+Select the **Record type**, A and turn on the **Alias** option.
 Under Route traffic, we have to select Cloudfront from the first drop down and then select the Cloudfront distribution.

 <img width="470" alt="image" src="https://github.com/iamvenkatgiri/static-website/assets/156535839/0add1022-29ed-4fe0-8251-4af71cdcb218">